 #2 – Business Loans

-There are various types of loan that a business avails, such as a bank overdraft, term loans, issuance of bonds, etc collaterals are often used in most of the business loans.
+There are various types of loans that a business avails, such as a bank overdraftBank OverdraftOverdraft is a banking facility that offers short-term credit to the account holders by allowing them to withdraw money from their savings or current account even if their account balance is or below zero.
+Its authorized limit differs from customer to customer., term loans, issuance of bonds, etc collaterals are often used in most of the business loans.
 Business loans can have all kinds of assets as collateral, for example, a loan availed for purchase of equipment by a hospital can have the equipment so purchased as a mortgaged with the bank.
 It is pledged to provide security to the lender, that his amount would be repaid and in case of default by the borrower, the lender has the right to recover the amount due, through the sale of equipment so mortgaged.

 #3 – Investor Loans